Srekel/the-debuginator/README.md

 ### :heavy_check_mark: Dynamic add and remove of items

-So you could, for example, have items that are only available when you are in the game's menu, or have one item for each spawned enemy in the game.
+So you could, for example, have items that are only available when you are in the game's main menu, or have one item for each currently spawned enemy in the game.

 ### :heavy_check_mark: Left or right aligned